 And last but not least, this spinning bike is the most affordable bike you can find that was the best reviews!
 It even comes with a tablet holder and the thing I love the most about it… it’s foldable!
 So if you don’t have a whole room dedicated to fitness equipment or limited home space, this guy is perfect for you!

-Spinning At Home with a Peloton Dupe
+Spinning At Home with Cheaper Alternative to Peloton

 Ok, so you got an affordable spinning bike for your home and now you want to make it function more like the actual Peloton.
 It’s easier than you think!